-The credit spread between the interest rate payable on our securitization trust debt and risk-free investments has varied.
-The Federal Reserve increased interest rates multiple times in 2022 and 2023, and may continue to raise rates further in 2023.
-If interest rates on risk-free debt continue to increase, or if our spread above risk-free rates should increase, or both, we would expect increased interest expense.
-If interest rates in general should rise, our expenses would likewise rise, to have a material adverse effect on our financial position, liquidity, results of operation and our ability to enter into future financing transactions.
+The credit spread between the interest rates payable on our securitization trust debt and the rates payable on risk-free investments has varied.
+The Federal Reserve increased interest rates multiple times in 2022 and 2023.
+As a result, we have experienced increased interest expense in 2023.
+If interest rates on risk-free debt continue to increase, or if our spread above risk-free rates continue to increase, or both, we would expect a continued increase in interest expense.
+If interest rates in general should continue to rise, our expenses would likewise continue to rise, which could have a material adverse effect on our financial position, liquidity, results of operation and our ability to enter into future financing transactions.